AustinTi/MetaGrabAPI/README.md

 		URI string `json:"uri"`
 	} `json:"artists"`

+	//A list of the countries in which the track can be played, identified by their ISO 3166-1 alpha-2 code.
+	AvailableMarkets []string `json:"available_markets"`

 	//Whether or not the track has explicit lyrics (true = yes it does; false = no it does not OR unknown) Explicit bool `json:"explicit"`